Climber killed on Mount Rainier is identified. Other climber is listed in serious condition

 Dean died after a rock slide hit a camp at the 10,400-foot level of the mountain where three parties of two climbers each were preparing for a climb to the 14,411-foot summit on the mountain’s Liberty Ridge route.

-The Associated Press, citing spokewoman Susan Gregg, reported that another climber injured in the incident was in the intensive care unit at Harborview Medical Center Friday morning.
+Another climber injured in the incident was in the intensive care unit at Harborview Medical Center on Friday morning, according to spokeswoman Susan Gregg.

 The 37-year-old man was listed in serious condition.